GhomKrosmonaute/Windows.js/readme.md

     title: { /* title side of header */ },
     buttons: { /* buttons side of header */ }

+},{

+    // Default options used on Window constructor if an option is missing

 })
 ```